Share:

 Importance of Knowing Your Arch Mechanics

 It’s important to learn the structure of your feet, specifically your arch, as it provides some hints as to what the best shoe might be for you.
-A simple test, called the Wet test, will help determine your arch type.
+A simple test, called the Wet test, can help sometimes determine your arch type.
+But to know for sure, it’s recommended to get a foot assessment by a chiropodist

 The wet test process:

-1. Dipping the soles of your feet into water.
+1. Dip the soles of your feet into water.

 2. Stand on a piece of paper.